Space-time approximation of stochastic $p$-Laplace systems: Mathematical framework

-for all $\mathcal{O}'\Subset \mathcal{O}$. \end{theorem} It is expected that the theorem above holds even globally in space provided the boundary of $\mathcal O$ is smooth enough - {at least under appropriate compability conditions such as zero boundary values for the noise (see the counterexamples by Krylov \cite{Kr} on the global regularity for SPDEs in connection with this)}.
+It is expected that the result above holds even globally in space provided the boundary of $\mathcal O$ is smooth enough - {at least under appropriate compatibility conditions such as zero boundary values for the noise (see the counterexamples by Krylov \cite{Kr} on the global regularity for SPDEs in connection with this)}.
 A proof is, however, still missing.